2rf/winGetDebloated/README.md

 ## Installation
 Winget is preinstalled on Windows 11 and above.
 If you are on Windows 10 install winget [here](https://www.microsoft.com/p/app-installer/9nblggh4nns1)

 The installation is super simple.
-Just copy and paste this command into a normal command prompt
+Just copy and paste this command into a normal command prompt:

     powershell -Command "(new-object net.webclient).DownloadString('https://raw.githubusercontent.com/2rf/winGetDebloated/main/wingetdebloated.bat')" | powershell -Command Set-Content -Path .\wingetdebloated.bat